top of page

 Kirkwall pier - On disembarking from the tender boat your guide will meet you at the pier and take you to your vehicle.
 Meet and greet staff are also there to help.

-Where does the wildlife safari leave from?
+Where does the Orkney mainland tour leave from?

 What are the chances of seeing Orca?